iharosi/ps5-wake/README.md

     # ./ps5-wake -vP -B -I eth0

-To send a probe directly to the PS5 using it's IPv4 address, 192.168.1.10 for example:
+To send a probe directly to the PS5 using its IPv4 address, 192.168.1.10 for example:

     # ./ps5-wake -vP -H 192.168.1.10